 |When to Sow||Sun/Part Shade||Seed Spacing||Row Spacing||Planting Depth||Days to Germinate||Days to Maturity|

 |As soon as soil can be worked||Sun||18 inches||2-3 feet||¼ inch||7-37||90-120|

 Soil and Fertilizing

 Strawberries like deep, well-drained sandy loams.
 They don't tolerate extremes in pH well, with the ideal pH being slightly acidic at 5.8-6.2.
-Have your soil tested before planting, using a home tester or asking your local county extension office to do it for you.
+It's best to have your soil tested before planting, to find out what nutrients and pH levels are needed for your plants.
+For a thorough soil test, visit an Agricultural Experiment Station in your area (scientific research center) or consult your local county extension agent (also known as a Land Grant University).

 About 6 weeks after planting, apply two pounds of 10-10-10 fertilizer per 100 square feet.
 Sprinkle the fertilizer evenly over the growing area, avoiding direct contact with the foliage.
 Add two pounds again after renovating in July.

 Everbearing strawberries can be grown in-ground, and also in containers and raised beds.

 • Before transplanting, soak the roots for two hours to rehydrate them.